kubeedge/kubeedge/docs/setup/develop_kubeedge.md

 + [Creating Kubernetes cluster with kubeadm](<https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/>)

-If you are creating Kubernetes cluster for just testing KubeEdge, maybe start with Flannel.
+If you are creating Kubernetes cluster for just testing KubeEdge, you can start with Flannel.

 Check Kubernetes Master Status: It should be `ready`.